CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### EXERCISE 2A

-Write and run the SQL to get invoice IDs and 'paid' status for reservation starting after Janurary 1st this year.

-### EXERCISE 2B

-**User Story** As a staff member, I want see a list of all the rooms and their details.
+**User Story:** As a staff member, I want to consult reservations, but including the room and customer information.

-**Use Case** Call /all-rooms/ and return the room ids, their types, their original and current prices.

-**User acceptance test** / **Acceptance criteria** Call /all-rooms/ and return:

-[
-  {"id": 1, "room_type": "suite", "original_price": 150.55, "current_price": 165.55, "sea_view": true},
-  ...
-  ...
-]
+Update the exercies 5.* to retreieve the information of the rooms and customers as well.

 ### LESSON 2: ORDER BY SURNAME